-As part of our work to amplify the delivery of land and nature-based skills, training and knowledge in Cumbria, we are asking people to take part in a new scoping survey.
+As part of our work to amplify the delivery of land and nature-based skills, training and knowledge in Cumbria, we carried out a survey of employers, and people who study or work currently in the land and nature sector, or want to do so.
 The results will help shape a Land and Nature Skills Service for Cumbria.
-We want to hear from people who:

 As UK nations seek to tackle multiple challenges, from post-Brexit farming and environmental policy to the UK's climate leadership in the run up to COP27, government and business are recognising the critical importance of community-based approaches to delivering practical and radical outcomes.